 But much to the chagrin, I’m sure, of any ex-Stasi conspiracy theorists, the truth is that the contents of the suspicious package posted by Connell in Prague that day had very little to do with a reactionary plot, or even the Štěchovice treasure, I’m afraid.
 It was a little camel coat she’d found that she thought would suit three-and-a-half year-old me.
 And it did.
 So thank you, Connell, wherever you are.

 And thanks, Mum, because even though Dad threw away all your stuff when you died – including my birthright – from doing my research and talking to people I got a story out of it in the end.
 It’s called The Liberation of Vaclav Voracek and strictly speaking has nothing to do with Connell or that side of it, instead taking its inspiration from some of the other events of that day and how they might have impacted upon the poor Czech students involved in the production.
-Hopefully it will appear in my Animus collection sometime soon.
+Hopefully it will appear in my Animus collection some day.

 As for what was really in the package...